 Discussions will take place in our classrooms throughout the year about the impact of digital footprints and how a positive attitude towards using technology supports collaboration, learning and productivity.
-Camera and/or video functions on Personal Electronic Devices (PEDs) are not permitted for use on school property without clear permission from the principal or teacher.
-Infractions will be dealt with as student discipline, under Board Policy #668.0, Caring and Safe Schools and its related procedures.
+Camera and/or video functions on mobile devices are not permitted for use on school property without clear permission from the principal or teacher.
+Infractions will be dealt with as student discipline, under Caring and Safe Schools Policy and its related procedures.